SwedenFontDesigner/STCFontPack/README.md

 # STCFontPack
 STC is a **Fontstruct Typeface designer** from Stockholm, Sweden.
-If you have any Questions, concerns, answers, Please **discuss** here.
+If you having any Questions, concerns, answers, Please **discuss** here to talk about it.